Cybertas/WriteUps/Knife/writeup.md

 ```

-- User james is able to run program knife as root without password
+- Output shows that user james is able to run program knife as root without password
 - <https://gtfobins.github.io/gtfobins/knife/> - exploit the sudo privilege to gain root access.
-- Can be done using by executing a revershell or just use cat to display the flag.txt content.
+- Exploit the sudo access by obtaining a revershell or just use cat to display the flag.txt content.